Fermented Vegetables and COVID-19

 The research on this new Virus

 I've been watching and waiting for months to post this article.
-In my own personal experience and those whom I help through my website, we have all seen tremendous help and healing from eating fermented vegetables and especially when dealing with any kind of virus.
+In my own personal experience and those individuals I help through my website, we have all seen tremendous help and healing from eating fermented vegetables and especially when dealing with any kind of virus.
 I knew fermented vegetables had certain strains of bacteria that could often prevent or help when dealing with a virus, but COVID-19 was a new virus and it's hard to make a claim without research.
-The Health Minister of South Korea where they eat a lot of kimchi, a fermented food, quickly came out at the beginning of the COVID-19 virus to say that kimchi does not help with this virus, but months later this has been found to no longer be true.

-Dr. Jean Bousquet, professor of pulmonary medicine at Montpellier University in France, and who chaired The Global Alliance Against Chronic Respiratory Diseases, and his team studied a link between countries that consumed a lot of fermented krauts (such as South Korea and Germany) and saw they had lower death rates and cases.
+Dr. Jean Bousquet, professor of pulmonary medicine at Montpellier University in France and chair of The Global Alliance Against Chronic Respiratory Diseases, and his team studied a link between countries that consumed a lot of fermented krauts (such as South Korea and Germany) and saw they had lower death rates and cases.
 “Little attention has been given to the spread and severity of the virus, and regional differences in diet, but diet changes may be of great benefit,” said Dr. Jean Bousquet, advising people to include fermented vegetables in their breakfast.

 “If the hypothesis is proved, COVID-19 will be the first infectious disease epidemic whose biological mechanisms are proved to be associated with a loss of nature.
 When modern life led to eating reduced amounts of fermented foods, the microbiome drastically changed, and this may have facilitated SARS-CoV-2 to spread or to be more severe,” writes the team.